HHCHunter/HITMAN/README.md

 Original source from Xentax User [cippyboy](https://github.com/cippyboy)

+Work to be completed includes:
-Needs refractoring to remove dependacy on cippboy's RE* files.
+	- Needs refractoring to remove dependacy on cippboy's RE* files.
+	- Needs to be improved to support HITMAN 2 textures header.

 ## h6xxtea
 The thumbs.dat file is HITMAN's engine configuration file.